contributte/doctrine-orm/.docs/README.md

 {
 ```

 You will need the `OrmAnnotationsExtension`.
-This is the default configuration, it uses the `filesystem` cache driver.
+This is the default configuration, it uses an autowired cache driver.

 ```yaml
 extensions: